 Albright’s reconstruction of Israel’s appearance in Canaan in the 13th century BC (a conquest model) held great promise in his lifetime.
 He and many others were persuaded that the biblical conquest would be validated at archaeological sites across Canaan dating to the latter 13th century BC.
 However, unfolding discoveries at key sites proved inconsistent with his expectations.
 Confidence in the conquest model and the Bible’s account of Israel’s appearance in Canaan rapidly faded into skepticism, since no other acceptable timeframe could be reconciled with the evidence coming out of the ground.

 With the demise of Albright’s brand of biblical archaeology, the disciplines of archaeology and biblical studies progressively diverged.
 Presently, most biblical scholars have opted out of the historicity debate in favor of literary approaches to the text.
-And most archaeologists have now dismissed the Bible’s account of Israel’s origins in Canaan as an invention of late authorship.
+And Furthermore, most archaeologists have now dismissed the Bible’s account of Israel’s origins in Canaan as an invention of late authorship.

 However, a retro view of the biblical witness as history should be reconsidered if it can be shown that a 12th century BC biblical exodus/conquest aligns with the archaeological facts.
 Such an obvious solution to the origins of Israel debate would require a reappraisal of the nature of the biblical text and a number of deeply entrenched assumptions.
 Moreover, this solution to the origins of Israel in Canaan controversy poses a threat to the heritage of many published scholars.